Why did my "Daily installs" go down?

 - Open Play Console.

-- At the top-right corner of any page, select the bell icon .
+- In the top right corner of any page, select the bell icon .

 Here's what you can expect: